thedev/hipster-jekyll-blog/_posts/2014-10-19-Writting-Notes.md

 Revision, nobody gets it perfect on the first try.
 Elegance happens during revision.
 Cut ruthlessy, dont become attached to your own words.
 Start taking risks in writting, put something a bit funny, provocative.

+- Is it easy to understand?
+- Is it enjoyable and interesting to read?
+- Is the sentence readable?
+- Is the sentence written to inform or to obscure?

+A lot of times in academic writting verbs are turned into nouns:

+selection, activations, reinfusion -> select, activate, reinfuse

+Aim is to write something easy to read and understand.